OfficeDev/office-js-docs-pr/docs/design/ux-design-patterns.md

 To improve the visibility and adoption of your add-in, it is helpful to provide users with the ability to rate and review your add-in in the Office Store.
 This pattern shows two methods for presenting feedback and ratings from within the add-in:

-- User-initiated feedback - A user chooses to send feedback by using either the navigation menu (for example, using the **Send Feedback** link) or am icon on the footer.
+- User-initiated feedback - A user chooses to send feedback by using either the navigation menu (for example, using the **Send Feedback** link) or an icon on the footer.
 - System-initiated feedback - After the add-in runs three times, the user is prompted to provide feedback via a Message Banner.

 Either method opens a dialog box that contains the Office Store page for the add-in.

 * [Feedback and ratings specification](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Notification_Feedback.md)
 * [Feedback and ratings code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/feedback/office-store).